-And if you don't have a cider mill close to you, try reading Apple Cider Making Days, a story about a family who owns an apple orchard and makes cider in their barn.
+And if you don't have a cider mill close to you, try reading Apple Cider-Making Days, a story about a family who owns an apple orchard and makes cider in their barn.
 I love that the book shows kids about apple pressing and also has some fun tidbits about cider!

-Use snack-time for learning about fractions by cutting the apple into sections (1/4, 1/8, etc.) and letting kids sort the sections into different groups.
+Use snack-time for learning about fractions by cutting the apple into sections (1/4, 1/8, etc.) and letting your kids sort the sections into different groups.